 The study will enable the WCCE to present evidence and data about the size and nature of the crafts sector to advocate to government and institutions.

-The pandemic and now the energetic crisis as well as the impact of the war in Ukraine has greatly affected the world economy including the crafts sector.
+The pandemic and now the energy crisis as well as the impact of the war in Ukraine has greatly affected the world economy including the crafts sector.
 The WCCE attempts to gather information on the impact of this situation in our sector.
 This report will analyse in greater depth the impact in our member countries and the ways it was coped with in order to detect how to be better prepared for similar situations in the future and overcome it.

 As this is an extensive study, data will be collected from a balanced representation of European countries.
-The selection will be based, among others, on the data available to date and the readiness to get new.
+The selection will be based, among others, on the data available to date and the readiness to get new insights.
 The data will serve as a reference for making estimates in relation to the whole of Europe (extrapolate) and for understanding the scope of crafts in the European economic context.

 The approach to the project will be based on the use of quantitative and qualitative commercial research techniques: